mendix/docs/content/howto/mobile/native-remote-notifications.md

 ### 6 More Java Action Explanations

-For more detail on Java actions available in the Push notifications module, see the subsections below.
+For more detail on Java actions available in the Push notifications module, see the sections below.

 ### 6.1 PrepareMessageData Microflow